AI Safety or Security? What We Lose in Translation

 Getting familiar with the ways we are being manipulated, by both state and corporate actors who capitalize on fear, is the first step toward reclaiming our democratic agency.

-When we recognize how security language is used to shut down debate, limit transparency, and fast-track harmful policies, we can begin to resist it.
+When we recognize how the language of security is used to shut down debate, limit transparency, and fast-track harmful policies, we can begin to resist it.

 Public awareness is the antidote to manufactured urgency.

-So the next time you hear the words “national security” uttered in whatever context, but most definitely AI, pause and ask: whose security?
+So the next time you hear the words “national security” uttered in whatever context, but especially around AI, pause and ask: whose security?
+Against what threat?
 And at what cost?